Our Program and Approach

 Each KU centre is unique.
 The best outcomes for children are created within relationships and interactions between children and staff, and children and their families, not within four walls.
 We work hard to create beautiful, interesting, homelike learning environments for children – whatever our setting.

-KU Castlecrag is an early childhood service catering for 50 children per day, located within the Castlecrag local community and situated next to Castlecrag Community library.
-This allows the children to visit and borrow books from their local library and because of our close proximity to Castlecrag, we are also able to visit the community shops.
-Our Preschool is housed within the local community building, where our outdoor play space offers natural play areas that encourage exploration and a connection to nature.
+KU Castlecrag is housed within the local community building, and our outdoor play space offers natural play areas that encourage exploration and a connection to nature.
 These represent the early foundations for a healthy, happy and nurtured child.

 Our playground is designed to allow children to explore nature and discover the natural environment.
 We want children to be able to dig in the mud, climb trees, discover and learn about insects and enjoy connecting with nature.
 The many activities we offer enable children to immerse themselves in the natural elements of their surroundings and feel inspired to create, imagine and play.